 FIG. 7.
 The orbits of S2, S38, and S0-102/S55.
 Best relativistic fit orbit of the candidate stars.
 The astrometric data in the reference coordinate system are represented by points with error bars (smaller than the diameter of the point in most cases).
 The relativistic orbits of the fits are shown by solid lines.
-Extrapolations before and after the region for which we have data are shown as dashed lines [31].
+Extrapolations before and after the region for which we have data are shown as dashed lines.
+Source: Parsa et al. 2017.